samid737/scrambledev/_posts/2017-03-01-progress-part-1-flight-mechanics-physics-system-world-setup.md

 ### Extending A Phaser Sprite

 Scramble JS uses an object oriented approach to model the aircraft.
 It is treated as an object having numerous properties (length, wingspan, engine power etc.) and methods (retract landing gear, adjust throttle) that define the object and also determine the state of the object.
 Phaser facilitates this approach by allowing further extension/customization of the existing Phaser.Sprite class.
-The implemention in Phaser is done by extending the [Phaser.Sprite ](https://phaser.io/examples/v2/sprites/extending-sprite-demo-2)object with custom properties and creating A new instance of that specific object.
+The implemention in Phaser is done by extending the [Phaser.Sprite ](https://phaser.io/examples/v2/sprites/extending-sprite-demo-2)object with custom properties and creating A new instance of that object afterwards.

-### Properties and methods considered
+### Aircraft Object.

-The Aircraft object continously changes and so the class object code  is not provided.
-Conceptually, the following is considered in defining the aircraft:
+Initially, the following aspects are considered for the flight model.
+Some of them are state properties, some of them define the aircraft, but to give an overview:

 #### Properties